embSneakers/embSneakers/README.md

 (the index values on y-axis were normalized by min-max scaling); (b) Shape embedding; (c) Combined embedding.
 <br/><br/>

-We will disclose our contact information once the review period of WWW 2022 is ended.
+We will disclose our contact information once the review period of WWW 2022 is over.
 <br>

 <End of Document>